derrickroselight/Advanced_Dijkstra_Algorithm/README.md

 5 Bus (Width requirement : 6)
 Ex.
 Car cannot take Road #3(0 -> 3), because the width of Road #3 is only 3, but car needs 4.

 Then The follow is how this algorithm works(pseudo code) :
-Take
+1. Record & distance arrays record the initial status.
+2. Lock array is used to check whether we find the shortest path between "start point" to "[i] node".
+3. The Dijkstra loop will update the Record & distance arrays accroading to lock array.

+Output would be like that:
+Start Point : 2
+Destination : 1
+Transportation : Walk
+Width Needed : 0.5
+Total Distance : 105
+Route & Width:
+2 -> 5 Distance : 20 Width : 4 Limits : 01111
+5 -> 4 Distance : 10 Width : 3 Limits : 00111
+4 -> 1 Distance : 75 Width : 8 Limits : 11111